Home Heat Pump Guide

 How Storage Heaters Work (And Why They Are So Expensive)

 Electric storage heaters contain ceramic bricks that are heated overnight using cheaper off-peak electricity (Economy 7 or Economy 10 tariffs).
 During the day, the stored heat gradually releases into the room.
-Some models have fans to distribute heat more evenly, and modern versions have better insulation to retain heat longer.

 The fundamental problem is efficiency.
 Storage heaters convert electricity to heat at a ratio of 1:1 — one unit of electricity produces one unit of heat.
-This is 100% efficient in physics terms, but it means you are paying the full electricity rate for every unit of heat.
+Even on an Economy 7 tariff, the effective cost of heat is 10-12p per kWh.
+During peak hours (if you use boost heating), it rises to 30p+ per kWh.

 How a Heat Pump Is Different